Guide

 Related pages

 Discuss your case — contact, in English.
+If the case is a bathroom one and work is already clear — bathroom mould removal; for other rooms — mould removal.
 More about walls than bathrooms — mould on walls.
-If work is already clear — mould removal.
+If a mark keeps returning after cleaning — why mould comes back.
 Home — /en/.